Shashank-21/Emeritus-course-content/RTI_9.1_Testing_the_Hello_World_Exercise/task-04/guide.md

 ## Part 1: `string-utils.js` Implementation

-Certainly!
-Here are the updated task instructions for implementing the `toTitleCase(str)` function, including the details of handling specific words as per the `nonCapitalizedWords` array:

----

-**Updated Task Instructions for Implementing `toTitleCase(str)` Function**

 **Objective**: Write a function named `toTitleCase(str)` in your JavaScript file.
 This function should convert a given string to 'title case', where the first letter of each significant word is capitalized.
 Certain smaller words (like connectors and prepositions) should remain in lowercase as specified in the `nonCapitalizedWords` array.

 **Details**: